EasyDoesIt-cm/Dispatch/README.md

 Dispatch is a single-file web app for managing a personal work portfolio: log tasks with priority, difficulty, and time estimates, and let the app suggest what to work on next based on a scoring system — or just ask it in plain language.

+First and foremost, Dispatch is a focus aid to help re-center yourself when there are too many tasks demanding your attention or you are distracted and need to get back on track.
+It is designed to meet you where you are in the moment, not demand your best at all times.
+It is meant to be a starting point from which you can create your own flavor of solution to track and deliver your work the way that works best for your brain.

 **Current version: v2.9.0** (shown in the app header; see [Version History](#version-history) below)

 ## Features